 Carolina Playwrights Lab

-Developing original plays by playwrights of BOTH Carolinas
+Developing original plays by playwrights of the Carolinas

 The Carolina Playwrights Lab is a premiere, professional new works development program for playwrights residing in North and South Carolina.
 CPL provides a robust set of tools and space for playwrights to dig deep and develop their plays in hopes of taking the next step in the journey to full production.